dev-mitamita/dev-mitamita/README.md

 ## 👨🏾‍💻 About Me

-I'm a Computer Science student at KCA University on a structured 6-month journey to land my first junior penetration testing or bug bounty role.
+I'm a IT student at KCA University on a structured 6-month journey to land my first junior penetration testing or bug bounty role.
 I dedicate 2 hours daily to building real, hands-on cybersecurity and Python skills — no shortcuts.

 I document everything I learn so others can follow along and grow with me.